DeviprasadShetty9833/Java_Journal/README.md

 ## Multithreading

-- Multithreading is a programming concept where a single program (process) runs multiple threads concurrently
+- Multithreading is a programming concept where a single program (process) runs multiple threads concurrently(not necessarily simultaneously).
+-
 ---

 # HTML